-It’s easy to find lists of great debut albums, but personally I often prefer band’s later records, where they stretch their wings, becoming more diverse and more comfortable in the studio.
-In my perception, band’s debut albums are often the most pure, refined version of their vision, and as their careers progress, they become more interesting as they introduce new ideas to their sound.
+It’s easy to find lists of great debut albums, but personally I often prefer a band’s later records, where they stretch their wings, becoming more diverse and more comfortable in the studio.
+Bands’ debut albums are often the most pure, refined version of their vision, and as their careers progress, they become more interesting as they introduce new ideas to their sound.

-A good case in point is Led Zeppelin – a lot of fans love their debut, and it’s often cited as one of their strongest albums.
-But for me, it’s the least enjoyable of their first six records – it’s largely based around blues progressions, and it doesn’t captivate me as much as the genre hopping on Houses of the Holy and Physical Graffiti, the band’s fifth and sixth albums.
-I realised that this applies to plenty of other bands I enjoy as well – often I enjoy bands more as they get more confidence and bigger studio budgets to play with.
+A good case in point is Led Zeppelin – many fans love their debut, and it’s often cited as one of their strongest albums.
+But for me, it’s the least enjoyable of their first six records; it’s largely based around blues progressions, and it doesn’t captivate me as much as the genre-hopping on Houses of the Holy and Physical Graffiti, the band’s fifth and sixth albumsThis applies to plenty of other bands I enjoy as well – often I enjoy bands more as they get more confidence and bigger studio budgets to play with.

 To test this theory, I went through the catalogues of bands where I’ve rated at least six consecutive studio albums, starting with their debut.
 There were 24 bands that I’ve covered on this site that meet the criteria – see the bottom of this post for a list of the groups used.
 I put the ratings on a spreadsheet, then averaged out the numbers for each album number.
 Here’s an example of a couple of bands’ ratings – the steady improvement then deterioration of Talking Heads, and the all-over-the-place journey of King Crimson.

-Plenty of bands that I enjoy didn’t even make six studio albums and weren’t eligible for the list – Pavement and The Smiths both stalled on five records, while the Velvet Underground only made four.
+Many bands that I enjoy didn’t even make six studio albums and weren’t eligible for the list – Pavement and The Smiths both stalled on five records, while the Velvet Underground only made four albums with Lou Reed.
 The definition of studio album can be a little nebulous when it comes to soundtrack work or previously released material, but for the record I included Pink Floyd’s More and The Beatles’ Magical Mystery Tour, but excluded Queen’s Flash Gordon soundtrack.
 Please note that I don’t always review complete discographies – for example, I was so disinterested in the Talking Heads’ True Stories that I never bothered with Naked.
 One factor that might also throw the results is that there are some bands that I have covered on this site, but I haven’t bothered with their early albums – examples include XTC and Yes.
 These bands aren’t included in the graph.

 Here’s what the final graph of collated scores looks like – so for example, my average rating for a band’s 4th album is 8.3.